 Dr. Dorsey earned his Ph.D. in Natural Resources and Environment from the University of Michigan, Ann Arbor, specializing in environmental policy and behavior.
 Dr. Dorsey is an experienced educator in the interdisciplinary fields of environmental justice, urban ecology, and sustainability science.
 He has held faculty positions at Michigan State University, Miami University in Oxford, Ohio, and the University of South Florida – St Petersburg.

 Dr. Dorsey has worked extensively with community groups on social and environmental issues in Detroit and Flint, Michigan, Cincinnati, Ohio, and St. Petersburg, Florida.
 Prior to his doctoral career, Joseph was a clinical nutritionist in Africa and the Caribbean, and a public health professional in the United States.

-IDS 6938 – Future of Food: Environment, Health and Policy
+IDS 6217 – Future of Food: Environment, Health and Policy (concentration course)

 - Conservation Behavior (psycho-social consumption patterns to prevent food waste)

 - Composting (converting food waste to soil fertilizer)

 - Biomass Use (using bio-digesters to transform food waste into bio-gas and liquid fertilizer)

 - Food Waste Management (operationalizing the 4 R’s: Reduce, Recover, Repurpose, Replace)